Meet MTA: Lakin Rupiper, Accounts Payable Manager

 To learn more about the MTA Team, visit www.millertanner.com.

 The Miller Tanner Associates’ (MTA) difference is our people.
 That’s why we want to introduce you to our team of superstars that brings our corporate meetings and events to life for our customers.
-Today we introduce you to Financial Compliance Associate Sue Bridges.
-Sue supports the Finance Team in a number of ways, keeping all events on track and in check with compliance and transparency processes.
+Today we introduce you to Global Experience Designer – Events Allie Heredia.
+As a member of our Global Experiences Team, Allie’s role provides oversight for all aspects of planning and executing events to ensure a seamless experience.

-Strengths (based on CliftonStrengths): Consistency, Empathy, Harmony, Positivity, Responsibility
+Strengths (based on CliftonStrengths): Positivity, Developer, Empathy, Arranger, Includer

 What do you do for fun?